The Pilot Charles Augustus Lindbergh Speaking To Colleagues, 1920s. Creator: British Pathe Ltd.

 Creator

-1. British Pathe Ltd, attributed to: British: Photographers, producers of newsreels and documentaries
+1. British Pathe Ltd: British: Photographers, producers of newsreels and documentaries

 Subject